 They also offer some great student discounts on food and drink.
 The Lanes on Nelson Street is unlike any other place you’ll find on a night out.
 It has a bowling alley, a bar, and a diner open all week, with live gigs, club nights, and karaoke rooms to complete the set of entertainment on offer!
 You should also check out The Volunteer Tavern, The Cat and Wheel, The Blue Lagoon and The Gallimaufry.

 After you’ve been out in the pub though you’ll want to find the right club for your taste, and there’s no need to worry as Bristol has everything you could ask for.
 Motion on Avon Street is the biggest and longest established club in Bristol and as recently as 2016 was voted 19th best club in the world and 2nd best club in the UK by DJ Mag.
 It’s got a huge courtyard, a riverside terrace, and four large indoor dance floors.

 Lakota off Stokes Croft is the other ‘big’ club in the city, with multi-room dance floors and big nights.
-The Love Inn is a bar and restaurant in the day and a lively party venue at night, with tickets available on the door and an upbeat groove to dance along to.
-The Thekla, the O2 Academy, The Louisiana, and The Marble Factory are all interesting venues for live alternative and mainstream music, whilst The Island is a techno haven, and The Black Swan and Blue Mountain home to some epic drum & bass nights.
+The Love Inn is a bar and restaurant during the day and a lively party venue at night, with tickets available at the door and an upbeat groove to dance along to.
+The Thekla, the O2 Academy, The Louisiana, and The Marble Factory are all interesting venues for live alternative and mainstream music, whilst The Island is a techno haven and The Black Swan and Blue Mountain home to some epic drum & bass nights.